alexwlchan/alexwlchan.net/src/_drafts/forth-bridge.md

   %}
 </figure>

-As I wandered around the village, I got lots of other pictures.
+As I wandered around the village, I got lots of other pictures of the rail bridge.
 These are a few of my favourites:

 <figure class="wide_img">